CELPIP Speaking TaskGiving Advice

 How long should my response be for Task 1?

-High-scoring responses demonstrate clear structure, provide specific advice with well-explained reasoning, use varied vocabulary and linking words, and show empathy by acknowledging the person's concern first.
+High-scoring responses have a clear structure, specific advice, simple but well-explained reasons, natural linking words, and empathy for the person's situation.

 Can I use personal examples in Task 1?